 World-leading internet services now available to businesses and schools in the UK’s newest Gigabit Cities.

 Leeds, Bradford, and London, 25 April, 2016 – CityFibre today announced that Leeds and Bradford have become the UK’s newest Gigabit Cities.
-With nearly 200km of pure fibre optic infrastructure now available for use by businesses and the public sector, Leeds and Bradford are now amongst the best digitally connected cities in the world, future-proofing themselves for the digital age.
+With nearly 200km of full-fibre optic infrastructure now available for use by businesses and the public sector, Leeds and Bradford are now amongst the best digitally connected cities in the world, future-proofing themselves for the digital age.

 A new generation of affordable, gigabit speed internet services are now available from CityFibre’s launch partners Exa Networks and Diva Telecom.
 Until now, businesses based in the centres of Leeds and Bradford were poorly served in terms of internet connectivity, with a shortage of ‘fibre to the cabinet’ services limiting their digital capabilities.
 The new networks alleviate these concerns, offering speeds up to 100 times faster than the UK national average and unlocking a host of productivity benefits to organisations increasingly reliant on digital systems and communications.